osu-uwrt/riptide_release/scripts/cross_build/README.md

 2. Make sure python3 is installed and up to date.
 All scripts use stdlib functionality so no addtional packages are needed.
 3. Run the builder script by invoking `python3 cross_build.py`.
 This will walk the user through a configuration menu to set up the build.
 This may take hours to complete the build.
 4. For subsequent re-runs the `-p` flag can be used.
 This will used the saved settings from the last run.
 These settings are saved to `/tmp/cross_build_cf.yaml`.
 The settings file can be copied to a permanent directory and passed in via the argument `--cfg <path/to/cfg/file>` to support pre-configured re-runs.

+## Build Profile Listing
+To generate new profiles more easily, the use of `rosinstall generator` is recommended.
+It is a tool created for reos development to walk dependency trees automatically between ros pkgs.
+Here is an example command to build up to the client libraries RCLCPP and RCLPY `rosinstall_generator --rosdistro humble --format repos --deps rclcpp rclpy`.
+The output of the command will be the text of the `.repos` file.
+The `.pkgs` and `.meta` files can be copied and customized based on other required dependencies.

+### humble_core_jetson
+This is a stripped down version of ROS that simply goes up to rclcpp and rclpy

+### humble_base_jetson
+This is a stripped down version of ROS almost ready for vehicle use

+### humble_desktop_jetson
+This is the default ros2.repos made publicly availiable on github from the `ros2` repository: https://github.com/ros2/ros2/tree/humble-release